freeCodeCamp/boilerplate-mochachai/README.md

-This are my solutions to the program of QA in FreeCodeCamp :P 1st solution: Learn How JavaScript Assertions Work
+This are my solutions to the program of QA in FreeCodeCamp :P
+1st solution: Learn How JavaScript Assertions Work
+2nd solution: Test if a Variable or Function is Defined

 # Quality Assurance with Chai